 Sometimes it’s hard to determine whether your dog is feeling well or not, but urinary problems in dogs have a way of getting your attention.
-If you see a change in your dog’s urine habits such as strain during urination, producing too much or too less urine then there is something wrong with your dog’s health.
-Here are 5 urinary diseases in dogs that you should know about.
+If you see a change in your dog’s urine habits such as strain during urination, producing too much or too little urine then there is something wrong with your dog’s health.

 Urinary tract infection